LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/hello2/README.md

 ### Assignment

 Just like last time, the form is already done, but `hello-response.php` has 3 TODOs.
-Get to work!
+The TODOs should be pretty self explanatory here.
+Just fill them in, using the walkthrough video above as guidance.